 From Wallrich Rd parking lot to West Hollister Rd is 4.9 miles and West Hollister Rd to Lily parking lot is 5.7 miles.
 The total non-motorized section of trail from Wallrich Rd to Lily is 10.6 miles.
+For more information on the Wolf River State Trail, click here.
 Location: Parking is available in downtown White Lake along Highway M/Lake Street near the intersection with Maple Street.
 Length: 10.6 miles of non-morotized trail with 33.4 total miles of trail from White Lake to Lake Metonga in Forest County.

 Langlade County Foresty Office, 1633 Neva Road,

 New in 2017, Veteran's Memorial Park offers 8.5 miles of fast and flowing single and double track mountain biking trails.
 Whether you're a first-time biker or longtime shredder, these trails have something for everyone.
 The trail weaves its course through changing scenery of northern hardwood, aspen, and conifer forest types.
 The trail also meanders along three undeveloped glacier lakes, wetlands, and bogs.